projecttacoma/cqm-reports/.github/PULL_REQUEST_TEMPLATE.md

-Pull requests into cqm-parsers require the following.
+Pull requests into cqm-reports require the following.
 Submitter and reviewer should :white_check_mark: when done.
 For items that are not-applicable, note it's not-applicable ("N/A") and :white_check_mark:.

 **Submitter:**
 - [ ] This pull request describes why these changes were made.